hellogreg/rha11y-tools/README.md

 When run, the bookmarklet returns accessibility information three ways:

 - All identified images on the page are given an 8px outline.
-A blue outline means the image passed accessibility checks.
-Orange means the image failed.
+  - Blue outline = image passed accessibility checks.
+  - Orange ouline = image failed
+  - No outline = image not identified
+  - Background images are faded/hidden and not tested
+- Detailed accessibility test processes and results are displayed in the browser console.
 - Inspecting an image will reveal a **data-ally** attribute, which returns info on the element's accessibility.
 (Currently, the attribute just says whether the image is accessible, but giving more details is on the to-do list.)
-- Detailed accessibility test processes and results are displayed in the browser console.

 ## Demo and latest version